 Now, this didn’t matter as much when we had such a tiny kitchen in California.
 There wasn’t much territory to split up, but now that I have a larger kitchen with a circular flow around an island I needed to sort of split the kitchen into specific areas.
-I knew I needed a baking area, an oven use area, and a dishes area.
+I knew I needed a baking area (as I make bread & cookies a lot), an oven use area, and a dishes area.

 This is where you put your baking goods (obviously).
 I have a whole cupboard with flour, sugar, etc. Plus, all my baking powder, oil, chocolate chips are also around there.
 The majority of baking can happen in just that corner.
 Things that are great to keep in this area:

 - Your Mixer (both stand &/or hand) — I now have a Bosch.